namespace-ee/react-calendar-timeline/README.md

 # Timeline Headers

-Timeline headers are the section above the timeline which consist of two main parts: First, the calender header which is a scrolable div containing the dates of the calendar called `DateHeader`.
+Timeline headers are the section above the timeline which consist of two main parts: First, the calendar header which is a scrollable div containing the dates of the calendar called `DateHeader`.
 Second, is the headers for the sidebars, called `SidebarHeader`, the left one and optionally the right one.

 ## Default usage